KTsarlz/firehose-projects/README.md

-# firehose-projects
+# Firehose Portfolio
-My projects for the firehose software engineering course
+My output for the initial stage of the software engineering course from firehose.
+This is the live, static version -- http://kgonzales.getforge.io/